The Early Days

 The first Annual General Meeting of AFDO and the launch of the organisation were held on 18 November 2004 at Parliament House in Canberra.
 Both were great successes with a high level of interest from politicians, senior public servants, community sector representatives and people with disability.

-The nine founding members of AFDO were:
+There were nine founding members of AFDO, and they were:

 - Australian Association of the Deaf